Labial frenulum tears are injuries inside the mouth. They may cause bleeding but rarely require medical attention.

 It is important to stay hydrated after a frenulum tear.
 A person should stick to consuming soft foods to reduce chewing and avoid salty, acidic, or spicy foods.
 These may irritate the wound.

 A labial frenulum may keep tearing.
-If the frenulum is completely cut, then it cannot regrow.
-Hard patches of skin can form in the area as scar tissue.
+If the frenulum is completely cut, then it

 If the frenulum tear is not a complete cut, it will heal.
 However, it can increase the risk of a future tear.